alvo254/Rails/README.md

 # validators and displaying error messages
 As we have seen, creating a resource is a multi-step process.
 Handling invalid user input is another step of that process.
 Rails provides a feature called validations to help us deal with invalid user input.
 Validations are rules that are checked before a model object is saved.
 If any of the checks fail, the save will be aborted, and appropriate error messages will be added to the errors attribute of the model object.

+## Updating an article
+Updating a resource is very similar to creating a resource.
+They are both multi-step processes.
+First, the user requests a form to edit the data.
+Then, the user submits the form.
+If there are no errors, then the resource is updated.
+Else, the form is redisplayed with error messages, and the process is repeated.

+These steps are conventionally handled by a controller's edit and update actions.
+Let's add a typical implementation of these actions to app/controllers/articles_controller.rb, below the create action: